hzwirnmann/tcf_to_ometiff/README.md

 # TCF to OME-TIFF Parser
 Python package to parse Tomocube TCF (Tomocube Common Format) files to OME-TIFF format.
+[Link to this repo](https://github.com/hzwirnmann/tcf_to_ometiff)

 ## Motivation
 Holotomography is a microscopy technique to produce label-free 3D images of cells using quantitative phase imaging.
 The [Tomocube HT-2H](https://www.tomocube.com/product/ht-series/#HT_series_cont) is based on this principle.
 The images produced with the software provided (TomoStudio) are stored as TCF files (Tomocube Common Format).
 This project provides a parser that translates this format into a standardized [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) file where the image is stored as tiff and metadata is compliant with OME-XML specifications.